jeguzzi/robomaster_sim/README.md

 ### Dummy simulation

-Test if everything is file by running the dummy simulation:
+Test if everything is fine by running the dummy simulation
 ```bash
 $ ./test
 ```

-Take a look at the options to customize it
+You can have a look at the options to customize it
 ```
 $ ./test --help